Devin Battley

-Devin Battley (born August 31, 1950, in Arlington, Virginia) is an American businessman known for his involvement with motorcycles as a racer and as a dealer.
+Devin Battley (August 31, 1950 – December 3, 2025) was an American businessman known for his involvement with motorcycles as a racer and as a dealer.
 From an early age, Battley enjoyed racing motorcycles and participated in many national championships.
 He helped to orchestrate Harley-Davidson's interest in Buell motorcycles, and he sold motorcycles to King Hussein of Jordan and Mike Tyson.
 In early 2022, Battley announced that he would run for County Executive of Montgomery County, Maryland.

 1981–1999: Racing career

 From 1981 to 1984, Battley raced in the Battle of the Twins (later, Pro Twins), part of the AMA Professional Road Racing series, as well as: